Peterson Zah: Biography

 During his time as Navajo president, Zah worked with Hopi tribal leader and childhood friend Ivan Sidney to resolve issues related to the land dispute between the two tribes.
 This did not help the Navajo Hopi Joint Use Area situation, and thousands of Navajo were relocated.
 During Zah's term, he established the Navajo Nation Permanent Trust Fund (NNPTF), utilizing tens of millions of dollars won in a lawsuit against Peabody Coal Company.
 As of December 2017, the NNPTF had grown to over US$3.2 billion.
+In 1994, Zah successfully advocated for an amendment to the American Indian Religious Freedom Act allowing the ceremonial use of peyote.

-In 1995, Zah became special advisor to the president on American Indian Affairs for Arizona State University.
+In 1995, Zah was recruited by ASU president Lattie Coor to become a special advisor to the president on American Indian Affairs for Arizona State University.
+He held the position until 2011, focusing on increasing retention of Native students and success.
+While he was an advisor, the Native population of the university doubled.
 Zah received honorary degrees from Colorado College and the College of Santa Fe.

+In early 2022, Zah was recognized with the 2021 Grand Canyon Trust Lifetime Achievement Award.

 Zah died of cancer on March 7, 2023, at Fort Defiance Hospital in Fort Defiance, Arizona, at age 85.